konsulting/porter/README.md

  - `porter begin` - Migrate and seed the sqlite database, and publish config files to `storage/config`.
 It will set Porter home to the working directory when you run the command.
 It will also download the required docker images.
  - `porter start`
+ - `porter status` - show the status of containers
  - `porter stop`
  - `porter restart` - Restart existing containers (e.g. pick up config changes for PHP FPM).